requests-cache/aiohttp-client-cache/README.md

 **This is an early work in progress and not yet fully functional!**

 The current state is a mostly working drop-in replacement for `aiohttp.ClientSession`.
-However, the cache operations are still synchronous, with minimal testing and likely lots of bugs.
+However, most cache operations are still synchronous, have had minimal testing, and likely have lots of bugs.

 ## Installation
 Requires python 3.7+